General Terms and Conditions of Purchase

 (3) The Supplier undertakes to maintain product and public liability insurance at its own expense with lump-sum coverage of EUR 10 million per personal injury/material damage/financial loss event until the relevant expiry date of the limitation on defects from the delivery.
 Any claims for compensation beyond this shall remain unaffected by this.

-17. Assignment of documentation
+18. Assignment of documentation

-(1) Any designs, models, samples or other documentation provided to the Supplier or produced by it in accordance with information from Laempe shall remain the property of Laempe and may only be used to process the quote and to execute the delivery ordered, and may not be made accessible to third parties without Laempe's prior written consent.
+(1) Any designs, models, samples or other documentation provided to the Supplier or produced by it in accordance with information from Laempe shall remain the property of Laempe and may only be used to process the quote and to execute the delivery ordered and may not be made accessible to third parties without Laempe's prior written consent.

-(2) They must be returned to Laempe without delay at Laempe's request following conclusion of the query or without being requested following execution of the delivery ordered.
+(2)They must be returned to Laempe without delay at Laempe's request following conclusion of the query or without being requested following execution of the delivery ordered.
 The designs, descriptions, etc. associated with the order shall be binding on the Supplier, although it must review these for any inaccuracies and notify Laempe in writing without delay of any errors that it detects or suspects, otherwise it may no longer invoke these inaccuracies/errors at a later point in time.
+The Supplier shall remain solely responsible for designs, plans and calculations created by it, including in cases where they are approved by Laempe.
+Queries, orders and correspondence associated with these with Laempe may not be used for promotional purposes.

-18. Place of fulfilment and jurisdiction
+19. Place of fulfilment and jurisdiction

 (1) The place of fulfilment for the delivery is the reception point designated by Laempe.